riceissa/nginx-mediawiki/README.md

 specifically say to 'Uncheck the box "Include only the current revision, not the full history".'
 **However** I find that checking this returns a very old version of the page for at least one page (`MediaWiki:Common.css`).
+I have no idea what this is, but one remedy is to export both with this box checked and with this box unchecked.
+You can always run `php rebuildrecentchanges.php` in the `maintenance` directory to deduplicate revisions, so I'm pretty sure importing twice is fine.
+(Note: I began by trying to import the XML dump with the "full history" so I have no idea what happens if you only try to get the most recent version.)

 ```
 Template:Reflist